TheJacksonLab/TheJacksonLab.github.io/_site/scripts/update_pubs.md

 {% include publication number="25" authors="J. Smith and J. Doe" title="Example Publication Title" journal="Journal of Examples" doi="10.1234/example.2024.001"%}
 ```

-**Note**: When using `location`, the script will use your specified number exactly.
+Note: When using `location`, the script will use your specified number exactly.
 For entries without `location`, numbers are auto-assigned sequentially based on chronological order.

 ### Preprint Entry (Submitted Section)